José Cid: OTI Festival

-In 1981, one year after his participation in the Eurovision Song Contest, he was again selected by the Portuguese broadcaster to compete in the tenth edition of the OTI Festival, which was held in Mexico City.
+In 1981, one year after his participation in the Eurovision Song Contest, he was again selected by RTP to compete in the tenth edition of the OTI Festival, which was held in Mexico City.
 This time he was not as successful as in his previous attempt in the Latin-American song contest and he got the tenth place scoring 14 points.

 Eurovision

-The pop inclinations of José Cid led him to create, during the first half of the 1970s, a 4 piece vocal pop group (Green Windows) and to participate in the 1974 Festival da Canção with Imagens and No Dia Em Que O Rei Fez Anos.
+The pop inclinations of José Cid led him to create, during the first half of the 1970s, a 4-piece vocal pop group (Green Windows) and to participate in the 1974 Festival da Canção with Imagens and No Dia Em Que O Rei Fez Anos.
 He also participated in the Eurovision Song Contest 1980 with the song Um grande, grande amor.

 Present day

 José Cid himself made a career as a songwriter and singer, and remains a popular and active musician in Portugal.

 His latest album "Menino Prodígio", released in 2015, was awarded the Pedro Osório Award for the best album of the year by the Sociedade Portuguesa de Autores (SPA) (English: Portuguese Society of Authors).

 In 2016, Cid released his first album in Spain.
 He received a Latin Grammy Lifetime Achievement Award in 2019.